-People not familiar with vegan nutrition often assume it’s terribly hard to get enough protein on a vegan diet, and that’s if they even think there’s any protein in plant foods at all—it’s not clear how they think vegans survive.
+People not familiar with vegan nutrition often assume it’s terribly hard to get enough protein on a vegan diet, and that’s if they think there’s any protein in plant foods at all.

 On the other hand, once “educated,” many vegans have the opposite view—considering protein either a myth or that it would be impossible for anyone not to get enough on a vegan diet.

 Plant Protein and Amino Acids

 Proteins are made out of chains of amino acids.
 Some amino acids can be made by the body—generally from other amino acids—but some cannot.
 The ones that cannot are known as essential or indispensable.

 Because some amino acids are essential, the amino acid requirements are as important as protein needs.
 But because the essential amino acids are found in fairly consistent amounts in the average diet of Americans, the U.S. Recommended Dietary Allowance (RDA) for protein is able to account for amino acid needs.